AlexandraGhiba/data-engineering-portfolio/kaggle-star-schema/README.md

 End-to-end analytics engineering project that transforms a retail sales dataset into a dimensional **Star Schema** using **Python, DuckDB, dbt, SQL, Docker, and Apache Airflow**.

-The pipeline is orchestrated with **Apache Airflow**, which manages ingestion, dbt transformations, data quality testing, and warehouse validation.
+The pipeline covers data ingestion, transformation, automated testing, and warehouse validation, orchestrated through Airflow.

+---

 ## Architecture